helium/HIP/text/0000-longfi.md

 Providing wide-area wireless connectivity is the Helium network's _raison d'être_.
 Providing this connectivity in a manner that is implementable by both Helium and third-parties requires a free and open protocol that devices, hotspots, and routers understand.

 This proposal is not an all-encompassing specification but lays the foundation for further HIPs which will serve as the specification.

+## Regulatory
+[regulatory]: #regulatory

+Regulations on intentional radiators vary region by region.
+These regulations inform much of LongFi's design, primarily...

+> TODO:
+> - time on air
+> - duty cycle

 ## Protocol
 [protocol]: #protocol